 The DNS SETTINGS page is where you would go to create most of your DNS zone records for your domain.
 After you’ve gone through the process of adding a domain to your easyDNS account, you will be able to configure your DNS settings by doing the following:

-4. Click on the green wrench tool for the DNS record type you are trying to create
+4. Click on the EDIT icon for your record type to make an entry.

 Start of Authority (SOA) Records

 These settings govern the length of time other nameservers will cache this domain’s current DNS data.

 - Expire after: The time set here will determine for how long third party nameservers should hold stale data if they cannot refresh their settings.